 I usually leave the first 2 pages blank.
 I always have some idea in my head that I will do a cover page at some point in the future, though it never gets done.
 In the 4″ X 6″ books I allocate one page, front and back to each piece.
 If you are using a larger book you may want to put two pieces on each page.
 Unless you love to write, it is unlikely that you will need more than a page to cover the meanings of your bones.
 While there is much that can be said about any bone or piece if you want to include references to the animal or symbol, its characteristics, myths, stories etc., I try to keep my books simple and I limit myself to basic meanings, perhaps fleshed out over time as my understanding of the piece broadens.

 Next I write down the suggested meaning if I have one available.
 I put a line under it and if I have a different meaning, or if I have additional information I write it down under the line.
 If I don’t have a different meaning at that time the suggested meaning is fine.
-Since I am taking a class right now and thus learning the teacher’s system, knowing the suggesample page from bone meaning booksted meaning and understanding how the teacher views a particular bone will make things easier for me in class.
+Since I am taking a class right now and thus learning the teacher’s system, knowing the suggested meaning and understanding how the teacher views a particular bone will make things easier for me in class.
 It makes sense to learn the rules before you break them.
 I find that the process of drawing the bone, and writing out the meaning helps me to remember it.
 I don’t have a great memory and this method helps to reinforce the meaning in my mind in a way that just reading or hearing it does not.

 Once I have drawn and written the meaning for each piece I am done.
 I now have a reference book that I can refer to should I forget the meaning of a particular piece.
 I also have a place to record any additional insights that I may get about a piece.
 It is small enough to carry with me should I want to review the meanings while I sitting in a waiting room somewhere.